 Are you looking for signs of depression information?
 People experiencing signs of depression will show one or more of the following symptoms:

-• Trouble sleeping or insomnia,
+• Trouble sleeping,

 • Sleeping excessively or hypersomnia,